micahchoo/Public-Making/README.md

     Need Help chapterizing.
 6. [if you learn 232 words and then listen to native speakers, you'll get a decent grasp on any language](232-words-to-learn-a-language.md)
    - [CSV here](Tech%20terms.csv)
+   - This project aims to create a collaborative language learning resource by compiling a list of transliterated translations of common words in various languages.
+By learning these translations, language learners can quickly acquire basic vocabulary and engage in simple conversations in different languages.
+Similar to fluent-forever's 625 words but adapted for indian languages